This book caught my eye immediately!

 you.

-look for to assure your child is getting the proper treatment, from the time he
+assure your child is getting the proper treatment, from the time he or she

-or she leaves your care until you see him or her again in the afternoon.
-And
+leaves your care until you see him or her again in the afternoon.
+And there are

-there are numerous links to resources to check in further detail for your
+numerous links to resources to check in further detail for your specific needs.

-teachers, aides, therapists and more.
-I, for one, appreciate the depth of
+therapists and more.
+I, for one, appreciate the depth of investigation she

 Highest recommendation!